The Solex P40-I Spill Tube Carburetor

 Cleaning all the parts

-With all the individual carburetors dis-assembled everything needs to cleaned and prepped for a final inspection.
+With all the individual carburetors dis-assembled everything needs to be cleaned and prepped for a final inspection.
 Worn throttle bushings need to be replaced and sized to the throttle shafts.
 Worn throttles need to be over-bored and new throttle plates made.
 All the gasket surfaces need to be checked for surface distortion and then corrected if needed.

 Some carburetors will require more machining than others.
 The amount of wear you find determines the amount of work involved.
 This is another reason that the Solex P40-I carburetors are expensive to build.
 They are also difficult to quote as you will not know the extent of the work until you have taken the sets all apart.